15.708 Global Organizations Lab

-GO-Lab is a four-month intensive Action Learning lab and team engagement (January – April).
-GO-Lab partners with multi-national organizations to address critical cross-border management challenges.
+GO-Lab is a four-month intensive Action Learning lab and project team engagement (January – April).
+GO-Lab partners with multi-national organizations to address critical cross-border management challenges or opportunities.
 The four-month project includes interactions with EMBAs on campus, a one-week Field Study, and weekly check-ins.
-To date, over 125 organizations world-wide have hosted GO-Lab projects and leveraged EMBA teams for focused, objective analysis of their strategic organizational challenges.
+To date, over 130 organizations world-wide have hosted GO-Lab projects and leveraged EMBA teams for focused, objective analysis of their strategic organizational challenges.

 GO-Lab explores challenges facing executive leaders of organizations which operate across multiple country borders.
 GO-Lab offers final-semester EMBAs opportunities to draw on their EMBA experience, apply new skills, explore new organizations and industries, and take advantage of the MIT ecosystem and network.
 Working as executive advisors to senior management, GO-Lab teams develop a shared understanding of relevant global and national economic and institutional contexts.
 This experience advances how EMBAs think about and respond to the challenges of managing complex organizations (business firms, NGOs, and other organizations) within and across business, strategic, marketing, cultural, and other critical contexts.